SokZKomucha/dr-mario-typescript/README.md

 _README is in Polish.
-For English description, refer to repo's "About me"._
+For English description, refer to repo's "About"._

 ### Instrukcja obsługi